jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (ii) opens a bank account (if they do not have one), and gives the Commissioner details of that account; and (b) the existing account or, as applicable, the opened account is an account held as described in subsection (2).
 (2) The account must be held with—
-  (a) a registered bank within the meaning of that term in section 2 of the Reserve Bank of New Zealand Act 1989; or (b) a building society, in respect of any deposits with the building society; or (c) the Public Service Investment Society Limited; or (d) a credit union within the meaning of that term in section 2 of the Friendly Societies and Credit Unions Act 1982.
+  (a) a registered bank within the meaning of that term in section 2 of the Banking (Prudential Supervision) Act 1989; or (b) a building society, in respect of any deposits with the building society; or (c) the Public Service Investment Society Limited; or (d) a credit union within the meaning of that term in section 2 of the Friendly Societies and Credit Unions Act 1982.